-Note: You can drag multiple arrows from a single map and connect them to different maps and applications.
+NOTE: You can drag multiple arrows from a single map and connect them to different maps and applications.

-6. Hover your mouse on the application, click the red dot, and drag the arrow over to the tunnel endpoints.
-In Figure 10Connecting the Maps, Applications, and Monitoring Tools, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.
+7. Hover your mouse on the application, click the red dot, and drag the arrow over to the tunnel endpoints.
+In the following figure, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.